jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 `appVersion` can be set to one of:
 - a specific version string like "1.7.7"
-- "latest": run the current latest non-beta Obsidian version
+- "latest": run the latest non-beta Obsidian version
-- "latest-beta": run the current latest beta Obsidian version (or latest is there is no current beta)
+- "latest-beta": run the latest beta Obsidian version (or latest is there is no current beta)
     - To download Obsidian beta versions you'll need to have an Obsidian account with Catalyst and set the `OBSIDIAN_USERNAME` and `OBSIDIAN_PASSWORD` environment variables.
 2FA needs to be disabled.
 - "earliest": run the `minAppVersion` set in your plugin's `manifest.json`